chinanf-boy/mdBook-zh/src/cli/init.md

     └── SUMMARY.md
 ```

-- The `src` directory is were you write your book in markdown.
+- The `src` directory is where you write your book in markdown.
 It contains all
   the source files, configuration files, etc.

 - The `book` directory is where your book is rendered.
 All the output is ready
   to be uploaded to a server to be seen by your audience.

-- The `SUMMARY.md` file is the most important file, it's the skeleton of your
+- The `SUMMARY.md` is the skeleton of your
-  book and is discussed in more detail [in another
+  book, and is discussed in more detail [in another
-  chapter](../format/summary.md)
+  chapter](../format/summary.md).

 #### Tip: Generate chapters from SUMMARY.md